 The wait is over.
 Frequent and reliable launch for small satellites is here with the Electron launch vehicle.
-With four orbital missions and 25 satellites launched to orbit since January 2018, Electron is the world's only operational private launch vehicle dedicated to small satellites.
+With five successful orbital missions complete and 28 satellites launched to orbit since January 2018, Rocket Lab is the global leader in dedicated small satellite launch.
 We're connecting the ideas of the future to space, and we're doing it now.